Fahani/webrobocomp.github.io/page13.md

 In RoboComp (2005-) we have created our own component model, inspired by the [ORCA](http://orca-robotics.sourceforge.net/) model and making it evolve to fit our needs along these years.
 As a middleware, RoboComp primarily uses [Ice](www.zeroc.com) and there is ongoing experimental work to make RoboComp middleware agnostic, so its components can be re-generated to use other middlewares such as [DDS](http://portals.omg.org/dds/).

-RoboCompís components model is quite simple and we always try to simplify it even more.
-It can be best explained through two Domain Specific Languages (DSLs) that have been created to define a component at a very high level of abstraction. **IDSL** stands for ìInterface Definition Specific Languageî and currently is a subset of Iceís Slice interface language.
+RoboComp‚Äôs components model is quite simple and we always try to simplify it even more.
+It can be best explained through two Domain Specific Languages (DSLs) that have been created to define a component at a very high level of abstraction. **IDSL** stands for ‚ÄúInterface Definition Specific Language‚Äù and currently is a subset of Ice‚Äôs Slice interface language.
 With IDSL you write the data structures and functions that a component can implement, require, subscribe to or publish.
 A component can implement several interfaces, offering different views of its internal functioning.
 Also, the same interface can be implemented by many components.
 This is an example of a simple interface written in IDSL:

 <div class="highlighter-rouge">